Best WAFs for Website Protection: Top 5 Solutions in 2026

 Fortinet logo

-Fortinet FortiWeb is a web application firewall to secure web applications and APIs against both known vulnerabilities and advanced, zero-day attacks.
-It uses a dual-layer machine learning system to detect threats in real time while minimizing false positives, reducing the operational burden typically associated with WAF management.
+Fortinet FortiWeb is a web application firewall that protects applications and APIs against both known and unknown threats.
+It uses machine learning and integrated threat intelligence to detect anomalies, reduce false positives, and provide visibility into application-layer attacks across deployment environments.

 General features include:

-• Available as hardware appliance, virtual machine, SaaS, or cloud instance
+• Flexible deployment models: Available as hardware, virtual appliance, SaaS, or cloud-based solution.

 Features for website protection include: